orbeon/orbeon-forms-doc/configuration/properties/form-runner-detail-page.md

 When creating a new form (for instance going to the URL `http://localhost:8080/orbeon/fr/orbeon/bookshelf/new`), the initial form data (also known as "form instance" or "form instance data") can come from 3 different places:

 1. The initial instance provided in the form can be used.
-2. The Base64-encoded XML documented POSTed to the "new form" URI can be used.
+2. The Base64-encoded XML documented `POST`ed to the "new form" URI can be used.
 3. A service can be called to get the initial instance.

 ### Initial data posted to the New Form page

-The instance provided in the form is used by default and the POSTed XML document is used if there actually is an XML document being POSTed.
+The instance provided in the form is used by default and the `POST`ed XML document is used if there actually is an XML document being `POST`ed.

-The document can be POSTed in two ways:
+The document can be `POST`ed in two ways:

 1. As a direct `POST` of the XML document
 2. As an HTML form `POST` parameter called `fr-form-data`